springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 We demonstrate an SIS pairwise model and an SIR edge-based compartmental model.

-Our first example uses an SIS homogeneous pairwise model.
+Our first example uses an SIS homogeneous pairwise model (section 4.3.3 of [@kiss:EoN]).
 This model uses the average degree of the population and then attempts to track the number of [SI] and [SS] pairs.
 We assume a network with an average degree of 20.
-The initial condition is that a fraction $\rho$ (`rho`) of the population is infected at random.
+The initial condition is that a fraction $\rho$ (``rho``) of the population is infected at random.

 ```python
 import networkx as nx